 Grace.
-Top-choice cliff-edged resort (Auberge Resorts Collection) with best swimming pools, and modern Cycladic décor; its caldera-view suites in Imerovigli are selling out fast.
+Top-choice cliff-edged resort (Auberge Resorts Collection) with best swimming pools, and modern Cycladic décor; its caldera-view suites in Imerovigli are getting fully booked fast.

 Perivolas.
 A short walk from sunset-central Oia, in a caldera-view cliff where 300-year-old fishermen caves were restored, 20 unique suites are complemented with a wine-cellar restaurant, a gym, and pools.

 Aenaon Villas.
 Cycladic minimalist caldera-view luxe villas in Imerovigli — with Charissa probably being the most exquisite of all — plus an infinity pool offer privacy in an ultra-stylish setting.